wiryls/ExperimentOnPersistence/README.md

 ### Growth Factor of Built-in Containers

-In this design, the capacity of a built-in container is limited to some fixed number.
+The capacity of a built-in container is limited to some fixed number.
 And only the index of a number in series is stored.
 So it is necessary to pre-compute the series and provide some methods to look up.

 In my initial design, the growth factor of a container such as string was 2.
 I found it wastes about 0.25n memory if there are n nodes, compared to some normal designs with a growth factor 1.5.